Azure advanced threat detection

 Azure Security Center

 Azure Security Center helps protect your Azure resources.
 It provides integrated security monitoring and policy management across your Azure subscriptions.
-Within the service, you are able to define polices not only against your Azure subscriptions, but also against Resource Groups, so you can be more granular.
+Within the service, you can define polices against both your Azure subscriptions and resource groups for greater granularity.

 Microsoft security researchers are constantly on the lookout for threats.
 They have access to an expansive set of telemetry gained from Microsoft’s global presence in the cloud and on-premises.
 This wide-reaching and diverse collection of datasets enables Microsoft to discover new attack patterns and trends across its on-premises consumer and enterprise products, as well as its online services.